RuleSetLang/RSML-Concept/README.md

 # RSML
-Concept and implementation of the RuleSet Modeling Language.
+Concept and documentation of the RuleSet Modeling Language.